irakliskhirtladze/Django-book-store/readme.md

 - 'Djangos_book_store' is the project folder.
 - 'users' is an app handling user signup and login processes.
 - 'store' app handles the virtual library.
-- For respective pages I have used simple HTML templates located in 'templates' folder.
+- For respective pages I have used HTML templates located in 'templates' folder.

 ## Usage
 Clone the repo in your local machine and go to the project.
 Then run in terminal: